Future-Power-Networks/Simplus-Grid-Tool/README.md

 Copyright 2020, Simplex, Ltd.

+Notes:

-Notes: For using the toolbox, please run "Main_Custormer"
+For using the toolbox, please run "Main_Custormer".

+For previous version of matlab, please convert "Simplex_PowerSystems_2016a.slx" to the required version, and then use it to cover "Simplex_PowerSystems.slx".